OzzkanBulut/Java-Master-Class-Amigoscode/_096_SpringBootAnnotations/README.md

 for easier consumption.
 If we use the @RestController annotation on our class, we don't need this annotation at all, because @RestController inherits from it.

+**@RequestBody**

+The @RequestBody annotation is used to bind the HTTP request body to a Java object.
+The @RequestBody annotation is part of the spring framework and is used in conjunction with the spring MVC web framework.
+The spring MVC web framework is a Java-based web application framework that provides a comprehensive set of features for building web applications.
+The spring framework is a populara choice for building Java-based web applications.
+The spring MVC web framework is based on the **Model-View-Controller (MVC) architecture**.
+The MVC architecture is a design pattern that seperates an application into three components: the mode, the view and the controller.
+The @RequestBody annotation is used to bind the HTTP request body to the controller.
+The controller processes the request and then sends the response back to the view.
+The view displays the response to the user.

+**@RequestMapping(method = RequestMethod.Get, value ="/path")**